kibo82/AI_Kibo_re/README.md

   selenium, urlib3, screen_brightness_control, asyncio, winrt, requests, json, decouple, pyaudio, wace, sqlite3, wave, datetime, konlpy, feedparser.

-Some of these packages might be installed basically when you install python.
+Some of these packages might be installed already when you install python.

 And program also needs kakao stt api key.
 You can apply and get api keys free here (https://developers.kakao.com/) (Also you can get some information in this blog : https://ai-creator.tistory.com/70)